 New Quay There are links to the Welsh poet Dylan Thomas in this pretty coastal town.
 Trips to see the pod of dolphins are also popular – scientists have proved that they even have their own Welsh accent!

 Overnight Newquay / Gwbert

-Take the A487 road through Pembrokeshire, The Pembrokeshire Coast National Park is the only coastal national park in Britain and if you walk the entire Pembrokeshire Coast Path – you will have climbed the equivalent of Mount Everest but with out the altitude sickness!
+Take the A487 road through Pembrokeshire.
+The Pembrokeshire Coast National Park is the only coastal national park in Britain and if you walk the entire coast path – you will have climbed the equivalent of Mount Everest but with out the altitude sickness!

 Visit St Davids, the smallest city in Britain with a stunning cathedral.
 In medieval times it was an important centre for pilgrimages, in fact 3 pilgrimages to St Davids was the equivalent of one to The Holy Land.
 Today it is a favourite location of artists, travellers, pilgrims and surfers.

 Oriel y Parc Gallery & National Park Visitor Centre houses a Class A Gallery displaying works of art from the National Museum Wales collection including works by Graham Sutherland.

 Take a wildlife spotting trip to Ramsey Island, look out for puffins, seals and of course the stunning coastal scenery.
 For the more adventurous, have a go at coasteering a sport invented in Wales, that involves walking and scrambling along the coastline until you have to jump into the sea!
 Or take a walk along the Wales Coast Path - it is particularly stunning around here.

 Take a short stroll around nearby Solva a picture-perfect fishing village with its charming high street with cafes, craft shops and galleries.

 Overnight – St Davids or Tenby